Lifetime Mortgages Explained: What You Need to Know in 2025

 - Consider the provider’s reputation too, looking at reviews or ratings.

-Is a Lifetime Mortgage Right for You?
+Is a Lifetime Mortgage the Right Choice for You?
+Alternatives to Consider

 Whether a lifetime mortgage is right for you depends on your financial goals, risk tolerance, and personal circumstances.